HHS Shuttering Long COVID Office

 The long COVID office, which has been housed within the Office of the Assistant Secretary for Health, was established in 2023.
 Its focus is to help government agencies and HHS leaders address long COVID while coordinating a government-wide strategy on the illness.

-"The decision to abandon long COVID efforts that support and improve care for the millions of Americans suffering from this condition is unacceptable," Virginia Democrat Sen. Tim Kaine, who has long COVID, told Politico.
+"The decision to abandon long COVID efforts that support and improve care for the millions of Americans suffering from this condition is unacceptable," Sen. Tim Kaine, D-Va., who has long COVID, told Politico.
 "For what — to cut costs to pay for enormous tax breaks for the rich?"

 Sandy Fitzgerald ✉